KQM-git/TCL/docs/evidence/combat-mechanics/damage/other/client-and-server.md

 * Crystallize: [Video](https://youtu.be/iDmUZz6fmeU)
 * Superconduct: [Video](https://youtu.be/Y9GIvuNkPog) (Works on high latency)

-Conclusion: Elemental reactions are updated on client, and Superconduct shred still works in high latency.
+Conclusion: Elemental reactions are updated on client, and Superconduct RES Shred still works in high latency.

 **HP**